-- Any attempt on your part to discourage, refuse, or intimidate a potential or newly assigned roommate is a violation of the Residence Life Vacancy Policy.
+- Any attempt on your part to discourage, refuse, or intimidate a potential or newly assigned roommate is a violation of the Residential & First-Year Progrms Vacancy Policy.

-If any Residence Life Staff member receives information that a student is discouraging prospective roommates,
+If any Residential & First-Year Programs Staff member receives information that a student is discouraging prospective roommates,

-that student will be contacted by a member of the Residence Life staff.
+that student will be contacted by a member of the Residential & First-Year Programs staff.